 President 1809-1817, drafted the Bill of Rights.
 Often referred to as the Father of the Constitution.
 Played a leading role in the Constitutional Convention of 1787 where he helped design the checks and balances system that equalizes the roles of the legislative, executive, and judicial branches of government.
 He also created the federal system.

 President of the United States.
 1981-1989.
 Also served two terms as governor of California.
 In 1932, he became a radio announcer for WOC in Davenport, Iowa and later WHO in Des Moines, Iowa.
 In 1937 he signed a contract with Warner Brothers and his first film was Love is on the Air.

 Franklin Delano Roosevelt, 1882-1945, (polio)

 President of the United States and promised to create jobs for the unemployed and gave assistance to those in need.
-Suffered with polio and worked very hard to hide the extent of his disability.
+He contracted polio at 39 and worked very hard to hide the extent of his disability.